bitnami/charts/bitnami/zipkin/README.md

 <!--- app-name: Zipkin -->

-# Bitnami package for Zipkin
+# Bitnami Secure Images Helm chart for Zipkin

 Zipkin is a distributed tracing system that helps collect and analyze timing data to troubleshoot latency issues in service architectures, providing visibility into service call performance.